Repair Service Terms & Conditions

 2. Diagnostic Fee

-3. Warranty Terms
+3. REPAIR AND Warranty Terms

 4. Non-repairable Items